- Name: Damon Rogers Johnson

 - Alice Cooper Albums: 'Dirty Diamonds' and live material released during his tenure.

 Damon Rogers Johnson (Born July 13 1964), Ex-Brother Kane/John Waites guitarist, took over from Eric Dover for the last part of the 'Eyes Of Alice Cooper' 2004 tour when Eric was unavailable, and remained throughout the 'Dirty Diamonds' album and 2005 tour.

 In March 2009 it was announced Damon would be returning to Alice replacing Jason Hook (who ironically replaced Damon originally).
 He stayed with the band until August 2011, becoming a much loved member of the touring band.
-He left to reactive his own band 'Brother Cane', and to play with his all-time favourite group 'Thin Lizzy' who later became the excellent 'Black Star Riders'. he has however continued to make teh occasional guest appearances with Alice.
+He left to reactive his own band 'Brother Cane', and to play with his all-time favourite group 'Thin Lizzy' who later became the excellent 'Black Star Riders'.
+He has however continued to make the occasional guest appearances with Alice.

 Background information based on Damon's biography from DamonJohnson.com